ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 {% include image.html file="/system-prep/ramaPlot.png" alt="Ramachandran Plot" caption="Figure 1: An example Ramachandran plot" width-percent=30 %}

 8. We can now move on to the next tab, Review and Modify.
 First click on Analyze Workspace, Maestro will take a second to load up all waters and other ligands (metals, inhibitors etc).
 In this pane, we can manually inspect each water or ligand to determine whether or not to modify or delete it.
+You should keep the waters and the inhibitor in the active site, but delete any other small molecules that are around.

 9. Move onto the final tab of the Workflow, Refine.
-Here under H-bond assignment select Sample Water Orientations, as well as use PROPKA to assign the protonation states of each residue.
+Here under H-bond assignment select Sample Water Orientations, as well as Use PROPKA to assign the protonation states of each residue.
 Click optimize.

 {% include image.html file="/system-prep/proteinRefine.png" alt="Maestro Protein Prep Refine Tab" caption="Figure 8.
 The Refine tab contains options for hydrogen bond assignment, pKa prediction, and minimization." %}